elya-le/authme-elya/README.md

     ```json
     {
       "name": "Sassy Tzu Tzu",
-      "about": "Is your Shih Tzu a little Napoleon?
-Perfect!
-Our group loves those with a 'short' temper but a big heart.
-We promise, the only 'ruff' part of our day will be trying to convince our furry emperors to leave when it's over!",
+      "about": "Got a pint-sized Shih Tzu with a grand Napoleon attitude?
+Join us!
+The only 'ruff' part?
+Convincing these tiny emperors it's time to go home!",
       "type": "In person",
       "private": true,
-      "city": "Domino Park Waterfront",
+      "city": "Brooklyn/Manhattan",
       "state": "NY"
     }
     ```